riddhij-7/Anchor-Text-Extractor-/README.md

 Anchor Text Link Extractor v1.0

-This application allows quick and concurrent analysis of a list of URLs to find internal anchor texts pointing to a specified target domain.
+Anchor Text Link Extractor v1.0 is a desktop application that allows quick and concurrent analysis of multiple URLs to find anchor texts pointing to a specific target domain.

+Ideal for SEO specialists, web analysts, and developers who want to understand how their domain is being linked across various web pages.

+🚀 Features

+Concurrent Crawling – Analyze multiple URLs simultaneously with configurable threading.

+Domain-Based Filtering – Extract only links pointing to your chosen domain.

+Real-Time Progress Tracking – Watch live updates on progress and status.

+Graceful Cancellation – Stop the process anytime safely.

+CSV Export – Automatically saves clean, structured results in .csv format.

-How to Use
+🧩 How to Use

-1. Configure Settings
+1️⃣ Configure Settings

-Target Domain: Enter the domain you are trying to find links to (e.g., digitalfarm.ae).
-The tool will only track links on the input pages that point to this domain.
+Target Domain: Enter the domain you want to track (e.g., digitalfarm.ae).
+Only links pointing to this domain will be extracted.

-Max Concurrent Threads: Use the slider to set the number of parallel connections.
-The default of 8 is safe for most networks.
-Higher numbers run faster but may risk timeouts or temporary blocks from the sites being crawled.
+Max Concurrent Threads:
+Use the slider to adjust the number of parallel connections.

+Default: 8 (recommended)

-2. Select Files
+2️⃣ Select Files

-Select URL File: Click the button and choose the input file.
-This file must be a plain text file (.txt) where each URL you want to crawl is on a new line.
+Select URL File:
+Choose a .txt file containing the list of URLs (one per line).

+Start Extraction:
-Start Extraction: Click the 🚀 Start Extraction button.
+Click the 🚀 Start Extraction button.

-Save Output CSV: A "Save File" dialog will immediately appear.
-Choose a location and name for your output CSV file.
-This file will contain all the results.
+A "Save File" dialog will appear — select the path and name for your output .csv file.

-3. Monitoring and Completion

-The Progress Bar and Status Label will update in real-time, showing which URL is currently being processed and the overall completion status.
+3️⃣ Monitor Progress

+The progress bar and status label update in real-time.

-The 🛑 Cancel button appears while running, allowing you to stop the process gracefully at any time.
+The 🛑 Cancel button appears during processing — click it anytime to stop.

+When finished, you’ll see:
-Once completed, the status will show the final message: ✅ Completed!
-Results saved to: [Your Output Path].
+✅ Completed!
+Results saved to: [Your Output Path]

-For Developers
+👨‍💻 For Developers

-This section is for those who wish to explore the code, contribute features, or run the application from the source files.

-Install Requirements: Ensure all dependencies are installed using the provided requirements.txt file:
+🧱 Installation

+Clone this repository and install dependencies:

 pip install -r requirements.txt

-Run: Execute the main GUI script:
+▶️ Run from Source

+To launch the GUI:

 python3 anchor_text_gui.py

-Building the Executable

-This command is used to package the source code into the single, sharable .exe file.
+🏗️ Build Executable (.exe)

+To package the app into a single executable file:

-Install PyInstaller (if not already done):
+1️⃣ Install PyInstaller
 pip install pyinstaller

-Run the Build Command:
+2️⃣ Build Command
 python -m PyInstaller --onefile --windowed --hidden-import=customtkinter anchor_text_gui.py

-Distribute: The final executable (anchor_text_gui.exe) is located in the dist folder.
+3️⃣ Locate Output

+The built file will be located inside the /dist folder as: anchor_text_gui.exe

+📦 Output Format

+The exported .csv file contains:

+Column	Description
+Source URL	The page URL where the anchor was found Anchor Text	The clickable text of the link
+Anchor Link	The full target URL of the link
+Link Type	Internal or external
+🧠 Notes

+Ensure all URLs in the input file are valid and accessible.

+This tool is intended for ethical and authorized use only.